 Staying cool in the hottest months

-When Semana Santa (otherwise known as Spring Break) hit Granada, Nicaragua this year, I decided we needed a plan to give ourselves a rest from the constant heat.
+When Semana Santa (otherwise known as Spring Break or Easter Vacation) hit Granada in April, I decided we needed a plan to give ourselves a rest from the constant heat.
 Ironically, this led us to visit a volcano.
-Mombacho Volcano Natural Reserve was a great solution for getting outside and recreating in nature without feeling the burn.
+Mombacho Volcano Natural Reserve was a perfect solution for getting the family outside and recreating in breathtaking Nicaraguan nature without feeling the summer burn.

-When you arrive to the top of Mombacho Volcano which has several craters you will appreciate that you are now in a cool, breezy, cloud forest full of tropical canopy and exotic critters.
-It’s like someone has suddenly turned on the air conditioning.
+When you arrive to the top of Mombacho Volcano which has three craters, you will appreciate that you are now in a cool, breezy, cloud forest full of tropical canopy and exotic critters.
+It is like someone has suddenly turned on the air conditioning.
 This leads to a boost of physical productivity!
 Watch your kids take off down the trail….

 Take the Reserve’s public transport up the volcano to where the trails start.
 It’s expensive to bring your own vehicle up to the top and you really need four-wheel drive and some knowledge of that particular road to do it confidently (it is a one lane construction).
 The journey up and down the mountain can take around 30 minutes with fantastic views of distant lands as you wind higher and higher up Mombacho.
 Do check out the local coffee plantations that are planted right up to the road; if you have never seen ‘black gold’ growing on the bush, it’s quite a moment for all the coffee lovers to finally see the source of all that java goodness.

 Entry fees with public transport are a little steep for visitors without a residency card ($20 for adults, $10 for kids) but get much better once you get your residency ($8 for adults and $4 for kids).
 There are additional fees for each trail, guide services, and if you want to bring in your own 4 x 4 vehicle.